One of the best Zen lessons I ever had busted over my head was the role of anxiety in our lives.

 … and move on.

-Anxiety is an invented state.
+Anxiety is an invented state, to a great extent.
 You can also beat it with hard-core exercise (or a few pints)…

 … but the main realization is that you can beat it.